 When NerveCenter is integrated with a network management platform, the platform uses a process called synchronization to update NerveCenter whenever the platform adds, updates, or deletes nodes.
 This type of update does not include parent information.

-See also resynchronization (resynch).
+See also "resynchronization (resynch)" on page 237.